sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 #### Custom attributes

-Custom check definition attributes may be included to add additional information (context) about the Sensu check.
-Custom check attributes will be included in [event data][34] and available to [Sensu event handlers][35].
+Because Sensu configuration is just JSON data, it is possible to define configuration attributes that are not part of the Sensu [check definition specification][17].
+Custom check definition attributes may be defined to provide context about the check, or to control or modify check `command` or `handler` behaviors.
+Custom check definition attributes will be included in [check results][4] and [event data][40].
 Some great example use cases for custom check definition attributes are links to playbook documentation (i.e. "here's a link to some instructions for how to fix this if it's broken"), [contact routing][36], and metric graph image URLs.

 ##### EXAMPLE